SkygearIO/features/features/202-session-management/design.md

 - last IP
 - creation user agent
 - last user agent
+- name
 - custom attributes

 Session attributes can be manipulated through management APIs.
 Session ID would be included in web-hook event, so developer can read/write session attributes if needed.

+Each session is associated with a name, default to empty.
+User can update the session name using SDK.
+This name is shown in portal UI.

 Gateway is responsible to update last access time, last IP, and last user agent of session after processing the request, regardless whether the request is